timoxley/apply-changes/Readme.md

 Take a changes array in the format produced by `Object.observe` and `Array.observe`, and apply those changes to another object.

+There's many 'changeset' formats floating around, might as well conform to a format built into JavaScript itself.

 ### Example

 ```js